Paul Kehoe CEO of Birmingham Airport and Mike Whitby leader of Birmingham City Council with representives of the region's business

 .

-in England and the city of Birmingham alone has five times as many Indians as the
+The Midlands Asian market speaks for itself.
+There are 1.3m Indian people living in England and the city of Birmingham alone has five times as many Indians as the

 city of Manchester.
 Outside of London, the West Midlands has more Indians living